BenSchwartz96/meet/README.md

 - `npm install`
 - `npm run start`

+If you would like to run tests, then after these steps you can run: `npm run test`

+If you would instead only like to briefly see the apps basic function (prior to the addition of charts), see [this video.](https://www.youtube.com/watch?v=BxYCutn1Z3Y)

 ## Technologies used

 The main technologies, languages, and libraries used in the development of this app include: